 Now shaving the old-fashioned way with hot water, foam, and the newest Gilette thing.

 Why does Marie-Laure feel the urgent need to visit Maxime?
 It’s not that he’s stranded there in the once cosmopolitan hub of the Levant.
-She saw him during his Christmas leave in Paris.
+She saw him during his Christmas leave in Paris, she said.

-She says I’ve met Maxime.
-I only have a vague recollection.
+She also added that I’ve met Maxime.
+I may have; rings a bell.

 How does she know Maxime?
-I think they once had an affair, maybe a long affair, maybe even with talk of marriage, but then she had met Catherine and that was the end of that.
+Didn’t they once have an affair, maybe a long affair, maybe even with talk of marriage, but then she’d met Catherine and that was the end of that.

 Lesbians are more often than not bisexual.
-Catherine, on the other hand, as she pointed out to me last night over dinner, a superb three-course meal that she had cooked herself, that the only male who had ever had his hands on her was a gynecologist.
+Catherine, on the other hand, as she pointed out to me last night over dinner – a superb three-course meal that she had cooked herself in my honor – that the only male who had ever had his hands on her was a gynecologist.

 I didn’t need to know this, but now I do.
-I suppose another reason Catherine doesn’t want to go to Alexandria with Marie-Laure is that she doesn’t want to be in the presence of Maxime.
+I suppose another reason Catherine doesn’t want to go to Alexandria with Marie-Laure is that Catherine doesn’t want to be in the presence of Maxime; she has always avoided meeting him even, so I’m told by Marie-Laure.

 Funny.
-I have the impression that Maxime is gay.
+I get the impression Maxime is gay.